By Maria G. Balaguer, Researcher, National Stem Cell Foundation

 A key part of my ASCEND presentation focused on what we call a “drug challenge” in microgravity.
 Using specialized culture chambers aboard the ISS, we can:

-Unlike sealed cryovials, these chambers allow direct manipulation of the media — meaning we can introduce drugs, change nutrients, or collect samples in ways that simply aren’t possible with simpler containment systems.
+Unlike sealed cryovials, these chambers allow direct manipulation of the media — meaning we can introduce drugs, change nutrients, or collect samples in ways that aren’t possible with more basic containment systems.

-We’re still analyzing the latest data, but we’ve already seen that a specific compound can alter the expression of genes involved in cell signaling, cell turnover, and maturation markers for late-stage dopaminergic and cortical neurons.
-We don’t yet fully understand how the compound is acting, but the evidence suggests we can tune the rate of maturation — a capability that may prove critical for understanding how neurodegenerative diseases emerge and progress.
+We’re still analyzing the latest data, but we’ve already seen that a specific metabolic enzyme alters the expression of genes involved in cell signaling, cell turnover, and maturation markers for late-stage dopaminergic and cortical neurons in our model.
+We don’t yet fully understand the link between metabolism, maturation, and microgravity, but the evidence suggests we can tune the rate of maturation — a capability that may prove critical for understanding how neurodegenerative diseases emerge and progress.

 Building a ‘Village’ of Patients in a Single Organoid

-One concept that generated real excitement — and sharp, thoughtful questions — at ASCEND was what I call our “village” organoid strategy.
+One concept that generated real excitement — and sharp, thoughtful questions — at ASCEND was our “Village” organoid model.
 Traditionally, you take cells from one patient, reprogram them into stem cells, and grow a single-patient organoid.
-We’re developing protocols to combine cells from many different patients, reprogram them together, and grow a single organoid that represents a broad patient population.
+We’re developing protocols to combine cells from many different patients and grow a single brain organoid that represents a broader patient population.

-Instead of sending ten organoids from ten different people to the ISS, we can send one organoid containing cells from potentially 100 patients.
+Instead of sending ten organoids from ten different people to the ISS, we can send village organoids containing cells from multiple patients and potentially represent hundreds of individuals.
 For diseases like dementia — which are highly heterogeneous, with different people experiencing very different symptoms, trajectories, and brain changes even under the same diagnosis — this approach lets us capture that diversity in a compact, space-efficient way.
 It moves us meaningfully closer to “clinical trials in a dish.”

 Researchers at ASCEND asked smart questions about feasibility, patient matching, and whether we can still extract patient-specific information from a mixed model.
 With advanced data analysis and single-cell approaches, we believe we can untangle the signals and learn from each contributing cell line.